 What are ice dams?
 What causes attic condensation?
 And if you've got either, what can you do?

 When the temperature in your attic is above freezing, snow on the roof will likely melt.
-When the snowmelt runs down the roof and hits the colder eaves, it refreezes, especially if the temperature drops again.
+When the snowmelt runs down the roof and hits the colder eaves, it refreezes.

 If this cycle repeats over several days, the freezing snowmelt builds up and forms a dam of ice, behind which water pools up into large puddles, or "ponds".
 The ponding water can then back up under the roof covering and leak into the attic or along exterior walls.